wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

  * Incoming Group: Received a call in a group
  * Fax reception: Received a fax

-.. warning:: The link event will not work if an agent is used.
-Use Link for user members of a queue and agent linked for agents.

 .. figure:: images/events_configuration.png
    :scale: 85%